hopsoft/goldmine/README.md

 # Goldmine

-Extract a wealth of information from Arrays.
+Extract a wealth of information from lists.

 Goldmine is especially helpful when working with source data that is difficult to query. e.g. CSV files, API results, etc...